 Stamping rules

-The traditional Shugendō term for a guide who leads other practitioners through the mountains.
+- 先達 (Sendatsu) — "Pilgrim Leader" — 11 filled books (88 total stamps).
+The apex rank, named after the Shugendō term for a guide who leads other practitioners through the mountains.

 How to apply

-When a book is full (or you're ready to claim Sendatsu after 11 books):
+When a book is full (or you're ready to claim Sendatsu after eleven books), apply to the Kisen Onsen Shugendō Executive Committee.

 Tips

-• Hanayama Onsen is unmissable.
-The HQ facility is itself one of the prefecture's most distinctive baths — high mineral concentration, characteristic orange-brown coating on every surface.
+- Hanayama Onsen is unmissable.
+The founder's facility is itself one of the prefecture's most distinctive baths — high mineral concentration, characteristic orange-brown coating on every surface.
 Plan to bathe there at least once during your circuit.

 Earning the Onsen Oni badge

-The Kisen Onsen Shugendō Meijin badge is awarded by Onsen Oni moderators to users who have filled a Sendatsu-chō and received the Meijin certification from Hanayama Onsen.
-Send evidence of completion (the filled Sendatsu-chō, Meijin certificate, or commemorative towel) through the feedback channel and moderators will grant the badge.
+The Kisen Onsen Shugendō Meijin badge is awarded by Onsen Oni moderators to users who have filled a Sendatsu-chō and received the Meijin certification from the Executive Committee.
+Send evidence of completion (the filled Sendatsu-chō or Meijin certificate) through the feedback channel and moderators will grant the badge.

 Because the program continues toward the higher Sendatsu rank, this badge is repeatable — the number on your tile shows how many Sendatsu-chō you've completed.
 Reach eleven to match the apex Sendatsu rank and trigger the separate Kisen Onsen Shugendō Sendatsu badge.